St. John's Lutheran Church (Atlanta)

-St. John's Lutheran Church is a Lutheran church in Atlanta, Georgia.
-First organized in 1869, the church moved to its current location in 1959.
+St. John's Lutheran Church is a Lutheran church in Atlanta, Georgia, United States.
+First organized in 1869, the church moved to its existing location in 1959.

 History

-Originally named Die Deutsche Lutherische Germeinde, or "The German Lutheran Congregation", the church was first organized on July 25, 1869, as the first Lutheran church in Atlanta.
+Originally named Die Deutsche Lutherische Gemeinde, or "The German Lutheran Congregation", the church was first organized on July 25, 1869, as the first Lutheran church in Atlanta.
 The name was changed to St. John's Lutheran Church in 1871.
 In 1873, a small church building housing the congregation was built at the intersection of Forsyth Street and Whitehall Street in downtown Atlanta.
 In 1885, the congregation moved to a new building in downtown, a former Methodist church building at the intersection of Forsyth and Garnett Street.
 In 1900, the church joined the German Evangelical Synod of North America.
 The church experienced a significant decline in membership during World War I, as anti-German sentiment led many members to leave the congregation for the English-speaking Lutheran Church of the Redeemer, which was founded in the city in 1903.

 In 1924, the church's building was demolished and the congregation purchased a former Presbyterian church at Euclid Avenue and Druid Circle.
 In 1945, the church joined the United Lutheran Church in America, which through multiple church unions became the Evangelical Lutheran Church in America, of which St. John's is still a member.